-For example, if you want to study the human TCR beta repertoire of 200 samples using the Illumina HiSeq, you should purchase iRepertoire catalog items “HTBIvc-01-P” to “HTBIvc-20-P.” Then, you can use each of the 20 kits to amplify the first 20 samples.
-After arm-PCR, the 20 PCR products can be pooled for one single HiSeq lane.
+As an example, if you want to study the human TCR beta repertoire of 200 samples using your own Illumina HiSeq, you should purchase iRepertoire catalog items HTBIvc-01-P to HTBIvc-20-P, which will provide you with short-read bulk primer reagents for barcodes 1-20.
+Then, you can use each of the 20 kits to amplify the first 20 samples.
+After arm-PCR, the 20 libraries can be pooled for one single HiSeq lane.
 The same 20 kits can be used again for the next 20 samples for the second HiSeq lane, etc. Currently, the Illumina HiSeq instrument can run two flow-cells in the same instrument run, totaling 16 lanes.
 So, using 20 barcodes for one lane, all 200 samples can be sequenced in a single HiSeq run.

 The number of samples pooled will depend on your experimental needs.
-For instance, if the samples are disease related and you expect a clonal expansion of just a few clones, you may be able to pool up to 60 samples in a lane (depending on barcode availability) and achieve your goal.
-However, you may require deeper sequencing of a single sample.
-If this is the case, we recommend amplifying the same sample with 10 different barcodes on an Illumina HiSeq lane, 4 different barcodes on the Illumina MiSeq Flow Cell, and 2 on the Roche 454 platform and treating them as different samples.
-The use of different barcodes facilitates downstream data processing and can help in the discovery of infrequent CDR3 sequences.
+For instance, if the samples are disease-related and you expect a clonal expansion of just a few clones, you may be able to pool up to 60 samples in a lane (depending on barcode availability) and still achieve your goal.